sgeevar/health-score-calculator/README.md

 Technical Discussions
 ---------------------
 What frameworks/libraries did you use?
 What are the benefits of those libraries?
+org.json : Provides JSON encoders/decoders in Java

 How would you improve your code for performance?

 What code would you refactor for readability and maintainability?
 1. Make Metrics loosely coupled with RepoSummery
-2. Read topLimit from command line args
-3. Decouple the formatting for CSV from HealthSummary so that other formats can be supported in future.
-4. Improve the overall score computation with weights
+2. Decouple RepoSummery from Parsers by providing each parser its own data
+3. Modify RepoSummary as an aggregation of the individual classes mentioned above.

 Assumptions
 -----------